 WITHIN THE SPACE PROVIDED BELOW AND ON THE FINAL PAGE, please outline the nature of the product you are entering and include pictures and/or drawings.

 After the closing date, a shortlist of candidates will be selected by the judges.
 These entrants will then be asked to present to the judging panel, providing more comprehensive information about their product.
 A presentation using Microsoft PowerPoint will be possible at this stage, if desired.
 This will take place at a date to be confirmed and from here, the finalists will be chosen.
 The finalists will be asked to exhibit their product at one of the industry’s premier trade events with which the Baby Products Association partners; Harrogate International Nursery Fair, which will be held from 13th – 15th October 2024.
 This is an incredible opportunity for you to showcase your product design and the experience alone is considered a worthy prize.
-Please ensure you are available to attend at least one day of this 3-day event as this is a necessary requirement for entry to the award programme.
+Please ensure you are available to attend at least the first day of this 3-day event as this is a necessary requirement for entry to the award programme.
 The winner for each category will be announced at the end of the first day of the show.

 Please address any queries about the competition to Julie Milne at the Baby Products Association: Tel: 0845 456 9570: Email: julie@b-p-a.org.